What is Meditation

 Nowhere else in the world have I encountered such a dignified culture of poverty.

 I know this is a dangerous viewpoint I am expressing here.
 India’s extremely poor underclass is, in a way, happier than the often self-satisfied nouveau-riche Indian middle class, even happier than us in the West.
-(This only applies to the rural poor, not the urban poor.)
+(This mostly applies to the rural poor, not the urban poor.)
 Spiritually, they are, in a sense, superior to us.
 They have looked inward in renunciation and thereby overcome the animal instincts and emotions triggered by hunger, misery, and the worst forms of social and caste oppression.

 Nowhere is the idea that life is an illusion more pronounced than in the Indian spiritual traditions' relationship with the body.
 Where we in secular Western society call the spirit an illusion because it cannot be measured or weighed, India calls the physical world an illusion.
 A widespread meditation technique is to endlessly repeat: I am not the body.